GIT-AEdwards/Coursera-Guided-Project-Querying-Databases-Using-SQL-SELECT-statement/README.md

 # Result / Brief Reflection
 - Quick refresher on skills previously learned in DAD-220.
 - Earned a certificate for this project.
+(This certificate can be viewed on my LinkedIn profile.)
 - Still confident and happy to work with databases.
 - Learned a couple new facts / abilities (making queries more simple, clean and effective.)